Skip to content

 sudo apt install -y python3-venv

-python3 -m venv llm-env --system-site-packages
+python3 -m venv lmstudio-env --system-site-packages

-source llm-env/bin/activate
+source lmstudio-env/bin/activate

 Terminal window